Vrolijk/OSDD/examples/phy2phy-data-diode.md

-Below is a manual designed by Grok AI for a student to build a cheap 1Gb unidirectional network device based on the PCB design we’ve developed.
+Below is a manual designed by Grok AI for a student to build a cheap 1Gb unidirectional network device based on a PCB design.
 It includes step-by-step instructions, research questions, and alternatives where applicable to encourage learning and experimentation.
 The manual assumes basic electronics knowledge (e.g., soldering, reading schematics) but keeps explanations clear for a student audience.

 ---